-โExcelsior Buzzโ will be a recurring column on changes, tidbits and other news from the Excelsior.
+โExcelsior Buzzโ is a recurring column on changes, tidbits and other news from the Excelsior.
 Got news?
-Send us tips at xueer@missionlocal.com
+Send us tips at xueer@missionlocal.com.

-Wu, who said his son owns the restaurant, revealed that Amami is only temporarily closing the door.
-Following a major cleanup and the delivery of someย new kitchen appliances, โWe’ll open again in about ten days,โ Wu said in Mandarin. โPlease come by!โ
+Wu, who said his son owns the restaurant, revealed that Amami is only closing its doors briefly.
+Following a major cleanup and the delivery of someย new kitchen appliances, โWe’ll open again in about 10 days,โ Wu said in Mandarin. โPlease come by!โ

-If you drop by Zabb Thai at 4440 Mission St. near Francis St., you’ll still find the same affordable, flavorful Thai favorites โ Pad Thai, Pad See Ew, and a variety of curries.
+If you drop by Zabb Thai at 4440 Mission St. near Francis Street, you’ll still find the same affordable, flavorful Thai favorites, including pad Thai, pad see ew, and a variety of curries.
 But these days, you can also browse a small thrift selection while you wait for your food.

 The owner, Anna So, is in the middle of decluttering her home and has turned half of the restaurant into a mini indoor yard sale.
 The display features everything from kitchen gadgets and books to old clothes and cleaning supplies.

-And now, the space is set to become a new to-go Mexican restaurant, according to Eddy Martinez, a real estate broker contracted by the Office of Economic and Workforce Development to support small businesses in the Excelsior.
+And now, the space is set to become a new to-go restaurant, according to Eddy Martinez, a real-estate broker contracted by the Office of Economic and Workforce Development to support small businesses in the Excelsior.ย

 โHe has experience running a business,โ Marinez said. โAnd that’s good.โ